 Having backups of production data and scripts is a key for a well-run database, but it’s hard to keep the database history while not having issues like forgotten files throughout your hard drive.
 You probably have a practice of overwriting your database’s backups with the latest data.
 The issue you will run into is losing good data that you may need in the future and also corrupting your database schema.
 The other technique database professionals use is to save a date stamped backup in a folder, but that just leads to a mess with lots of files to manage.

 As with any version control system, Git was created to keep a historical look at source code and that includes database scripts and backups.
-As a distributed version control system it is aimed at speed, data integrity, and support for non-linear workflows.
-You might be asking what makes it distributed?
+As a distributed version control system, it is aimed at speed, data integrity, and support for non-linear workflows.
+You might be asking, “What makes it distributed?”
 The key to Git is that is tracks your changes locally and remotely.
-When you check your code into Git it stores those snapshot changes locally on your file system in a local repository.
-That way you can make many changes or back out of changes that you need to without affecting anyone else that also works with or depends on the code.
-When you are sure you want to make your changes available for others you can then “push” your changes to the remote repository.
+When you check your code into Git, it stores those snapshot changes locally on your file system in a local repository.
+That way you can make many changes or back out of changes that you need to without affecting anyone else who also works with or depends on the code.
+When you are sure you want to make your changes available for others, you can then “push” your changes to the remote repository.
 You can also “pull” other’s changes that have been pushed to the remote repository.

 Search for git on the search box.
-You should get the Git Integration plugin showing first in the list that will allow you to install the plugin and restart DataGrip.
+You should get the Git Integration plugin showing first in the list, which will allow you to install the plugin and restart DataGrip.

 Working with Git in DataGrip